sugiura-hiromichi/sugiura-hiromichi/notions/computer_science.md

 ## Symbolic link tip

-- When you use 'ln -s', arguments have to be **absolute** path.
+When you use 'ln -s', arguments have to be **absolute** path.
 Make sure that not relying on current path.

+## Useful Shell variable
+- XDG_CONFIG_HOME (default is $HOME/.config/)

+## 'date'
--'date' command prints current time, day, year, day of the week on certain time zone
+- 'date' command prints current time, day, year, day of the week on certain time zone

 ---